Freshwater West: Filming location

 As a filming location, Freshwater West featured extensively in the 2010 film Robin Hood starring Russell Crowe, which depicted the French invasion of southern England.
 Over 600 extras and 150 horses were used during the filming on the beach.
 It was also a filming location for the final two Harry Potter films; Harry Potter and the Deathly Hallows – Part 1 and Part 2.
 The beach scenes with Dobby the elf were filmed on the beach, where he would be eventually buried, and "Shell Cottage" was constructed at the foot of the sand dunes.
 The cottage was removed after filming.
-Dobby's Grave was allowed to be retained by the National Trust for Wales but they asked visitors not to leave painted pebbles or socks as tributes.
-Freshwater West was also used as a filming location in series four of BBC production, The Sarah Jane Adventures and the film The Thief of Bagdad.
+Dobby's "grave" was allowed to be retained by the National Trust for Wales but they asked visitors not to leave painted pebbles or socks as tributes.
+During its design phase, the Greenlink submarine cable was reportedly rerouted due to concerns from Harry Potter fans that it would disturb Dobby's "grave".

+Freshwater West was also used as a filming location in series four of BBC production The Sarah Jane Adventures and the film The Thief of Bagdad.